will-stone/tings/README.md

 </div>

 <div align="center">
-  A collection of small utilities and Lodash addons.
+  A collection of small utilities and complementary Lodash add-ons.
 </div>

 ---